pypa/packaging.python.org/source/distributing.rst

    then run ``python setup.py egg_info`` to have it generated.
 Using the form is a secure option over using #2 below, which passes your credentials over plaintext.
+2. Use ``twine register dist/*``.
+This is better than using ``setup.py register`` because Twine uses only verified TLS to communicate with PyPI protecting your credentials from theft.
-2. Run ``python setup.py register``.
+3. Run ``python setup.py register``.
 If you don't have a user account already, a wizard will create one for you.